-Lido House

-A monthly computer class has been supported by a local councillor.

-Old Mill House

-from Action Together for the Garden Club to buy plants, soil and tubs to brighten up the court.

-from local councillors for garden furniture and the hire of a wheelchair-accessible coach so that residents can go on a summer trip.

-St Herbert's Court

-from Action Together for afternoon tea. delivered to residents.

-Trinity House

-from Action Together for music equipment so residents can have their own equipment for musical afternoons.

-from ABL Health to deliver arts and craft sessions for residents.

-Hopwood Court

-from local councillors for an afternoon tea and Easter egg for each resident.
+Lido House - £804 from Action Together to buy tablets for residents and the community to use.
+A monthly computer class has been supported by a local councillor Old Mil House - £200 from Action Together for the Garden Club to buy plants, soil and tubs to brighten up the court Old Mill House - £1,400 from local councillors for garden furniture and the hire of a wheelchair-accessible coach so that residents can go on a summer trip St Herbert's Court - £180 from Action Together for afternoon tea, delivered to residents Trinity House - £1,200 from Action Together for music equipment so residents can have their own equipment for musical afternoons Trinity House - £1,000 from ABL Health to deliver arts and craft sessions for residents.
+HopWood Court -£360 from local councillors for an afternoon tea and Easter egg for each resident.